The time: Fall 1993

 The result: The formation of the Twistin' Tarantulas, a hard-edged, roots-driven, Rock n' Roll band with the intensity of a five-alarm blaze, the conviction of a sinner at the gates of heaven, and an attitude of, well, a band from Detroit!

 Musically, the band journeys across the American musical landscape, playing mostly their own material.
-They play a hybrid of Jump-Blues and Rockabilly with a modern Punk edge, avoiding most of the cliché associated with Rockabilly bands.
-This is no 1950s dog-n-pony show!
-When they do cover songs, expect the unexpected.
-On a given night, you'll hear Tom Waits, Bauhaus, Misfits, Motörhead, Tom Jones, Ramones, and even Kiss.
+They play a hybrid of Jump-Blues and Rockabilly with a old school Punk edge, avoiding most of the cliché associated with Rockabilly bands.
+(This is no 50s dog-n-pony show) When they do cover songs, expect the unexpected.
+On any given night you'll hear: Elvis, Bill Haley, Johnny Cash, Tom Waits, Bauhaus, Misfits, Motörhead, AC/DC, Ramones, and even Kiss.

 What started out as a band with a mission, has ended up being a man with a mission.
 Pistol Pete Midtgard, the lead singer, upright bassist, and main creative force is also the sole survivor of the original line-up.
 Like his idol, Ian "Lemmy" Kilmister of Motörhead, Pete's name and his band's name have become synonymous.
-For ten years, Pete has maintained a standard of intensity and musicianship through death, desertion, and even his own battle with cancer.
-Like the old man and the sea, he refuses to give up.
+For 25 years, Pete has maintained a standard of intensity and musicianship through death (RIP Ready Freddy Spencer, Brad Helner, Mickey Stevens), desertion, and even his own battle with cancer. -Like the old man and the sea, he refuses to give up.

 All the aforementioned information becomes apparent when you see the band live.
-Every year of experience, every twist and turn of their tortured course, and every tear of joy or sadness ever shed comes through in their performance.
-No wardrobe stylist, no make-up artist, no choreographer, no formula present, just three men telling their story and expressing themselves through their music.
+Every year of experience, every twist and turn of their sordid course, and every tear of joy or sadness ever shed comes through in their performance.
+No wardrobe stylist, no make-up artist, no choreographer, and no gimmicks, -just three men telling their story and expressing themselves through their music.

 Photographs: Chris Bjornberg & Josh Kahl